-Faculty members must provide their department chair and the students in each of their classes with syllabi at the beginning of each term.
-As a minimum, syllabi should include instructional methods, learning objectives, grading criteria and attendance policy.
+Faculty members must provide their Department Chairperson and the students in each of their classes with syllabi at the beginning of each term.
+At a minimum, syllabi should include instructional methods, learning objectives, grading criteria and attendance policy.

 7.9 Class Periods